 |

-How Carico Law conducts appeals
+How Carico Law Conducts

-The steps David takes as an appellate attorney
+The steps David takes as an appellate

-to prepare an appeal is much
+attorney to prepare an appeal is much

 different than those taken by trial counsel.
-There are as many variables
+There are as

-in
+many variables in

-approaching an appeal as there are types of appeal, which is why
+approaching an appeal as there are types of appeal, which

-the intake review
+is why the intake review

 is key to how David prepares the brief.

-Among the factors involved is the volume of records he must review,
+Among the factors involved is the volume of records he must

-and the
+review, and the

 complexity of the issues presented by the case.
-Once he has a handle
+Once he has

-of the
+a handle of the

-pertinent trial issues, David can methodically break down the pieces
+pertinent trial issues, David can methodically break down

-and analyze
+the pieces and analyze

-the trial in an objective manner such as what trial errors may have
+the trial in an objective manner such as what trial errors

-been committed
+may have been committed

 or identify evidence not presented or improperly excluded.